Tuition fee deposits for international master’s students

 You may defer your entry without paying a deposit.
 However, if you wish to defer after you have paid your deposit, then this will be kept for use against your tuition fees for the new entry date.

 Please note that different arrangements apply for programmes in the Alliance Manchester Business School.
-You will be advised of the arrangements for the payment of reservation fees and/or deposits which relate to the programme you wish to study on.
+You will be advised of the arrangements for the payment of reservation fees and/or deposits that relate to the programme you wish to study on.